 AFC Bournemouth Vitality Stadium, Dean Court, Bournemouth BH7 7AF

 Accessible car parking is explained in the parking section of this guide.
-If you are not restricted by mobility limitations, there are several official match day car parks available on match days.
+If you do not have mobility limitations, there are several official match day car parks available on match days.
 More information on these can be found on the Vitality Stadium section on www.afcb.co.uk

 The nearest train station to the stadium is Pokesdown, which is 1 mile from the ground and a 20-minute walk away.
 Pokesdown Train Station does not have staff assistance, nor ramps for train access.
 Pokesdown is unfortunately an inaccessible station for wheelchair users.
 They do however have an accessible ticket machine and induction loop.